This document covers the following topics:

 I (inverse), the default

 screen direction is right-to-left.
-All non-alphanumeric fields, system variables and PF key lines are automatically inverted
+All non-alphanumeric fields and system variables are automatically inverted by Natural

 that they are displayed correctly from right-to-left if the screen direction is